agile-hw/hw4/README.md

 # Problem 3 -  Multi-Cycle Transfer Version - MatMulMC (50 pts)

 We will revise our `MatMulSC` module from Problem 2 to improve its scalability.
 Our original MatMulSC loaded the input matrices in a single cycle which may be impractical for matrices of non-trivial size.
 Instead, we will add a parameter `cyclesPerTransfer` which will set how many cycles it takes to load in the input matrices as well as output the resulting product matrix.
 By performing the transfers over multiple cycles, we can greatly reduce the bandwidth required.
-Although this change may sound simple, it will require us to generalize and revise several parts of the MatMulSC design to make this `MatMulMC`.
+Although this change may sound simple, it will require us to generalize and revise several parts of the MatMulSC design to make this `MatMulMC` (in `src/main/scala/hw4/MatMulMC.scala`).

 ### Input/Output Behavior
 Performing a matrix multiplication will go through the following steps: